 The tour begins with a short safety and ecology briefing from your marine biologist guide.
 After donning a life jacket, you will shoot out across the waves on an adrenaline-pumping journey in search of exciting marine mammals.
 This Madeira whale watching cruise also provides stunning views of the Madeira coastline from the ocean.

-• Includes: Speed boat cruise, certified guide, and snorkeling equipment
+- Includes: Speed boat cruise, Marine biologist guide, life vests

 This is a small group tour, so you will have plenty of opportunity to talk with your certified guide to learn about the local sea wildlife.
 During the summer, the speed boat will anchor at a local beauty spot so you can take photographs of the scenery or swim in the crystal-clear waters of the North Atlantic Ocean.